tekjar/flying-car/fcnd.projects/FCND-Controls-CPP/README.md

 momentCmd = I * w;
 ```

-* We feed the moment and collective thrust to `GenerateMotorCommands` to calculate necessary individual motor thrust to produce the inputs.
+* We feed the moment and collective thrust to `GenerateMotorCommands` to calculate individual motor thrusts necessary to produce the inputs.

 ```
 f_total = f1 + f2 + f3 + f4